defi-wonderland/handbook/sites/wonderland/blog/2023-04-05-a-mev-racing-story.md

 The recent patch also addresses this vulnerability.
 After a certain period has elapsed, the relay will no longer provide the block's content to the proposer.
 The initial time limit was set at 3 second.
 You can read a lot more details in the [Flashbot’s post-mortem](https://collective.flashbots.net/t/post-mortem-april-3rd-2023-mev-boost-relay-incident-and-related-timing-issue/1540).

-The same attacker notified the flashbots team about another possible attack.
-A proposer could call the `getPayload()` function before the begining of their slot and then try to race the relay’s block by equivocating.
-A [new patch](https://github.com/flashbots/mev-boost-relay/commit/d7b3849b7ee101562b9e715f7c85015cf7fef5d5) was created to address this issue.
-You can read more about this in the [Flashbot’s disclosure](https://collective.flashbots.net/t/disclosure-mitigation-of-block-equivocation-strategy-with-early-getpayload-calls-for-proposers/1705).
+The same attacker notified the Flashbots team about another possible attack: a proposer could call `getPayload()` before the beginning of their slot and then attempt to race the relay’s block by equivocating.
+A [new patch](https://github.com/flashbots/mev-boost-relay/commit/d7b3849b7ee101562b9e715f7c85015cf7fef5d5) addresses this issue; see Flashbots' [disclosure](https://collective.flashbots.net/t/disclosure-mitigation-of-block-equivocation-strategy-with-early-getpayload-calls-for-proposers/1705) for details.

 ## We are safe…right?